OliverBrotchie/mosaic/README.md

-# mosaic
+# Mosaic
 A simple HTML module compiler written in Rust.
+See [oohtml](https://github.com/webqit/oohtml) for spec and JS polyfil version.